ethus3h/wreathe-overlay/README.md

 To update all components:

-`layman -s wreathe-overlay; emerge wreathe-base wreathe-backgrounds wreathe-office-resources wreathe-typefaces-redist wreathe-typeface-family`
+`layman -s wreathe-overlay; emerge wreathe-base wreathe-backgrounds wreathe-media-resources wreathe-office-resources wreathe-typefaces-redist wreathe-typeface-family`

 To develop it, in the git directory: